Grave-hunting “Harry Potter” fans have caused significant soil damage to Greyfriars Kirkyard. Find out more about the environmental issue here!

 SpeakBeasty proudly presents its 25th episode!
 Join our hosts as they deliver more initial reactions to the film, go over some fantastic listener theories, and get really excited about Erumpents!

-Ezra Miller sat down with MuggleNet and other reporters today during the press junket for “Fantastic Beasts and Where to Find Them” to discuss his character and meeting J.K.
+Ezra Miller sat down for a press junket for “Fantastic Beasts and Where to Find Them” to discuss his character and meeting J.K.
 Rowling.

 While information about four central characters in the upcoming “Fantastic Beasts and Where to Find Them” film has been slowly leaking out over the past few months, the mystery surrounding another of the movie’s stars, Ezra Miller, has remained intact.
 Today, we got our first look at his character – Credence.